gaoDean/autolist.nvim/README.md

 which is in turn inspired by [this gist](https://gist.github.com/sedm0784/dffda43bcfb4728f8e90)

 ## Other
 I started learning lua like a month ago, plus this is my first plugin, so there's probably a bunch of badly written code in there.
-Feel free to pull request.
+Feel free to critique harshly and pull request.

 To get a overview of code, this removes all the comments and empty lines.
 Idk, I just like to do this to polish, might be useful to you.